Hookander/Shifupi/README.md

 # Shifupi

 Shifupi is a robotic hand controlled by a Raspberry Pi to play Rock-Paper-Scissors.
 It has a camera with an AI to detect which symbol the player made and therefore determine who won.
+For now I still have to improve the structure but it's working just fine ^^
 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.